HEX Minutes 10/24/2024October 24, 2024

 MS. EMBLIDGE: That's just the way --

 HEARING EXAMINER DICKMAN: That's okay.
-I
+I appreciate that.

 MS. EMBLIDGE: Okay.

-HEARING EXAMINER DICKMAN: I just -- I'm approaching
+HEARING EXAMINER DICKMAN: I just -- I'm approaching my 60th birthday and it's

-my 60th birthday and it's starting to hit me hard, so --
+starting to hit me hard, so --

 MS. EMBLIDGE: I'm sorry.

-HEARING EXAMINER DICKMAN: -- anything that refers to
+HEARING EXAMINER DICKMAN: -- anything that refers to that makes me feel bad.

 MS. EMBLIDGE: How about "young man"?